fluid-project/jira-to-11ty/src/issues/FLUID-5233.md

     {
       "author": "Anastasia Cheetham",
       "date": "2015-12-14T09:05:20.636-0500",
-      "body": "This reference to the \"static environment\" is referring to the Infusion static environment, not the static site generation issue.\n\n@@Antranig Basman: The pull request you referenced is closed.
+      "body": "This reference to the \"static environment\" is referring to the Infusion static environment, not the static site generation issue.\n\nAntranig Basman: The pull request you referenced is closed.
 Is there associated documentation that addresses this issue?\n"
     },
     {
       "author": "Antranig Basman",